BillClinton/CodeIgniter-Sencha-Proxy/README.md

 #### Sending responses from Controller

-The library includes a sendResponse function for encoding responses and sending them to the user.
+The library includes a sendResponse() function for encoding responses and sending them to the user.

-Example of a controller create function using send response to either return form validation errors or the result :
+Example of a controller create function using send response to return ether form validation errors or the result of the insert:
 ```
     function create()
     {